 In 2002, CDMA mobile service was launched in Nepal by UTL operated in 850 MHz bands.
 Similarly, Nepal Telecom also has the CDMA mobile service operating in the same 850 MHz band which comes from WLL, limited mobility to a full mobility service now.

 As 4 MHz bandwidth in CDMA 850 MHz overlaps with the EGSM band (900 MHz), that small chunk is made unavailable to the operators.
 Smart Telecom and NTSTPL have also got small chunks of bandwidth in GSM 900(EGSM)/1800 MHz.
 UTL, the Indian investment of telecom in Nepal operated CDMA in 1900 MHz band before whereas it is now made vacant as per NTA directives.

 3G (WCDMA) mobile service was launched in Nepal by Nepal Telecom in 2007 which is on 2100 MHz Frequency band.
 Ncell even started its 3G service in 2010.
 Both of the operators have got 10 MHz bandwidth each in the 2100 MHz band.
 The latest addition to the technology in Nepal is LTE (4G).

-Nepal Telecom launched 4G service in 1800 MHz band on Jan 1, 2017.
-Nepal also has WiMAX internet service which is operational in 2300 MHz by Nepal Telecom.
+Nepal Telecom launched 4G service in the 1800 MHz band on Jan 1, 2017.
+Nepal also has WiMAX internet service which is operational at 2300 MHz by Nepal Telecom.
 On June 1, 2017, Ncell launched 4G in Kathmandu, Nagarkot, Dhulikhel, and Banepa.
+Both Ntc and Ncell have been aggressively expanding their 4G LTE mobile network throughout the country.
 Click here to know more about Ncell 4G coverage.

 Here is a table for all the frequency bands in Nepal for different technologies.